MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-anomaly-detection-alerts.md

 1. Review the scopes granted to the app.
 1. Review the user activity associated with the app.

+### App with application permissions accessing numerous emails

+**Severity**: Medium

+**MITRE IDs**: T1114

+This detection generates alerts for multi-tenant cloud apps with application permissions showing a significant increase in calls to the Exchange Web Services API that are specific to email enumeration and collection.
+This app might be involved in accessing and retrieving sensitive email data.

+**TP or FP?**

+- **TP**: If you can confirm that the app has accessed sensitive email data or made a large number of unusual calls to the Exchange workload.

+   **Recommended action**:
+    - Investigate the app's registration details on app governance and visit Microsoft Entra ID for more details.
+    - Contact the users or admins who granted consent or permissions to the app.
+Verify whether the changes were intentional.
+    - Search the *CloudAppEvents* Advanced hunting table to understand app activity and identify data accessed by the app.
+Check affected mailboxes and review messages that might have been read or forwarded by the app itself or rules that it has created.
+    - Verify whether the app is critical to your organization before considering any containment actions.
+Deactivate the app using app governance or Microsoft Entra ID to prevent it from accessing resources.
+Existing app governance policies might have already deactivated the app.

+- **FP**: If you can confirm that no unusual activities were performed by the app and that the app has a legitimate business use in the organization.

+  **Recommended Action**: Dismiss the alert

+**Understand the scope of the breach**

+1. Review all activities performed by the app.
+1. Review the scopes granted to the app.
+1. Review the user activity associated with the app.

+### Unused app newly accessing APIs

+**Severity**: Medium

+**MITRE IDs**: T1530

+This detection generates alerts for a multi-tenant cloud app that has been inactive for a while and has recently started making API calls.
+This app may be compromised by an attacker and being used to access and retrieve sensitive data.

+**TP or FP?**

+- **TP**: If you can confirm that the app has accessed sensitive data or made a large number of unusual calls to Microsoft Graph, Exchange or Azure Resource Manager workloads.

+   **Recommended action**:
+    - Investigate the app's registration details on app governance and visit Microsoft Entra ID for more details.
+    - Contact the users or admins who granted consent or permissions to the app.
+Verify whether the changes were intentional.
+    - Search the *CloudAppEvents* Advanced hunting table to understand app activity and identify data accessed by the app.
+Check affected mailboxes and review messages that might have been read or forwarded by the app itself or rules that it has created.
+    - Verify whether the app is critical to your organization before considering any containment actions.
+Deactivate the app using app governance or Microsoft Entra ID to prevent it from accessing resources.
+Existing app governance policies might have already deactivated the app.

+- **FP**: If you can confirm that no unusual activities were performed by the app and that the app has a legitimate business use in the organization.

+  **Recommended Action**: Dismiss the alert

+**Understand the scope of the breach**

+1. Review all activities performed by the app.
+1. Review the scopes granted to the app.
+1. Review the user activity associated with the app.

 ## Impact alerts

 This section describes alerts indicating that a malicious actor may be attempting to  manipulate, interrupt, or destroy your systems and data from your organization.